MarkGotham/MarkGotham.github.io/biography.md

 - ... left Cambridge to take up a unique post as [‘Postdoctoral Associate in Computational Music Theory Pedagogy’ at Cornell University](http://music.cornell.edu/) and fellow of the ['Active Learning Initiative'](http://as.cornell.edu/education-innovation),
 - ... returned to Europe in 2020 to take up a second postdoc ('Wissenschaftlicher Mitarbeiter') on the DFG-funded ‘Computergestützte Analyse harmonischer Strukturen’ project (Rainer Kleinertz and Meinard Müller, principal investigators) at the [Universität des Saarlandes](https://www.uni-saarland.de/en/home.html),
 - ... was appointed Professor (W2) of Music Theory at [Technische Universität Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/).
+- ... moved to an Asst.
+Prof. position in [Computer Science at Durham](https://www.durham.ac.uk/departments/academic/computer-science/)) (whlie pursuing the same kind of reserach
-- ... and then to his current position in computer science at Durham.
+- ... before settling on his current position in the [Digital Humanities Department at KCL](https://www.kcl.ac.uk/ddh).

 Mark's early career encompassed a wide range of musical activities including performance, composition and arrangement, teaching, and research (including a first post as McCann Research Fellow at the [Royal Academy of Music](https://www.ram.ac.uk/) prior to starting his PhD).
 Performance engagements have included playing several instruments, singing (both as a freelance baritone and as a Lay Clerk in the Chelmsford and Ely Cathedral Choirs), and conducting.